Larry Dierker: Playing career

-Broadcasting
+Broadcasting career

 From 1979 to 1996, Dierker served as a color commentator on the Astros' radio and television broadcasts, a position he returned to in 2004 and 2005.
 In 1995, Dierker alongside Pete Van Wieren called Games 1–3 of the National League Division Series between the Atlanta Braves and Colorado Rockies for The Baseball Network.
 The first two games were broadcast on NBC while Game 3 was on ABC.
 In 2019, he was put onto the Wall of Honor of the press box at Minute Maid Park for his broadcasting.

 Managerial career

 On October 4, 1996, Dierker was hired as the twelfth manager of the Houston Astros, replacing Terry Collins.
 Doubts were raised over the potential for a first-year manager replacing a fiery predecessor, but Dierker won the trust of his players as being just one of them.
 Collins was reportedly dismissed due to disagreements with the two star players in Jeff Bagwell and Craig Biggio.
-When Dierker was asked about how he would approach them, he stated that they would not be a problem under his watch; he has stated that he believes the statement helped him get the job and that it also proved to be false.
+When Dierker was asked how he would approach them, he stated that they would not be a problem under his watch; he believed the statement helped him get the job and that it was false.
 It was Dierker who moved Biggio to a full-time basis of batting leadoff.

-Houston finished in first place in four of the five years Dierker managed the team, failing only in 2000 when the Astros placed fourth.
+Houston finished first place in four of the five years Dierker managed the team, failing only in 2000 when the Astros placed fourth.

-The 1997 team won the division, making Dierker the sixth rookie manager to win a division title; it was the first division championship for Houston in eleven years.
+The 1997 team won the National League (NL) Central division, making Dierker the sixth rookie manager to win a division title; it was the first division championship for Houston in eleven years.

 The 1998 team, bolstered by a trade for Randy Johnson at the deadline, won 102 games to set a new club record.
 The mark would not be passed for two decades.
 That year, Dierker was named National League Manager of the Year.

 In 1999, Dierker had a medical scare during a game against the San Diego Padres.
-The Houston manager had been plagued by severe headaches for several days.
-During the June 13 game, Dierker had a grand mal seizure that rendered him unconscious and nearly killed him.
+Severe headaches had plagued the Houston manager for several days before the June 13 game where Dierker had a grand mal seizure.
 He required emergency brain surgery for a cavernous angioma caused by a tangle of blood vessels in his brain.
 The game was suspended with the Astros ahead 4–1; it was not completed until the Padres returned to Houston on July 23 (the Astros won, 4–3).
 After four weeks of recovery, he returned to the helm of the Astros and guided the team through the duration of the season.
-The Astros won 97 games and a third consecutive National League Central Division title; it was their first division three-peat and the only one in team history until the 2017-2019 era.
+The Astros won 97 games and a third consecutive NL Central division title; it was their first division three-peat and the only one in team history until the 2017—2019 era.